peterhauke/peterhauke/README.md

 ### Hi there 👋

-English is my first language and I am quite good at spotting (and fixing):
+English is my first language and I like to fix:
 - typos,
 - unclear text, and
 - ambiguous explanations.